Code-Institute-Submissions/lisaloudness-milestone_project_1/TESTING.md

 ## **Browser Validation**

-The Chrome Light House testing was used to to audit the performance, accessibility, best practices, and SEO.
+The Chrome Light House testing was used to audit the performance, accessibility, best practices, and SEO.
 After applying some changes to make the performance faster, including converting all images to webp format, setting a width and height to some images, adding a ```rel=noopener``` to social media links, here are the results:

 1. Index page
    - Desktop [Full report can be found here](assets/testing/home_desktop.com-2023)